 Safe from Harm

-- The Safe from Harm training aims at ensuring a safe and sound environment for young and adult participants alike during the 25th World Scout Jamboree.
+- Safe from Harm training aims to protect youth and adults from harm and create a safe and healthy Jamboree environment during the 25th World Scouting Jamboree (25th WSJ).

-Key Policies of the World Organization of the Scout Movement
+World Organization of the Scout Movement (WOSM) Views and Policies

 Safe from Harm